 Disinfecting wipes and hand sanitizer gel are available in our offices.
 Employees are encouraged to use these wipes to sanitize work areas before beginning work and after completing work.
 After use, wipes must be placed directly in a lined trash can.
 All work areas will be cleaned on a regular basis by the real estate team.
 You should continue to wash your hands regularly and thoroughly while at a work location.

 Important safety videos:

+Please refer to the updated Face Coverings Policy and the associated FAQ (U.S. only) to determine whether a not a mask is required when working outside of your home.
 In the U.S., Verizon has issued face coverings to employees working outside of the home.
-You must use the company-issued face coverings.
+When required, you must use the company-issued face coverings.
 You may choose to layer two face coverings or wear a KN95 as a face covering.
 U.S.-based V Teamers may follow the how to order a thermometer/face mask guide to request KN95s.

 Face coverings may be reused as long as they are in good condition.
 Disposable face coverings can be placed in any lined trash can.
 Cloth face coverings can be laundered in a standard washing machine.